Out This Week

 Scott of the Antarctic (StudioCanal, cert U)

 A Blu-ray debut for Britain’s first Technicolor film, released in 1948 to great acclaim (“a saga that reaches to the marrow of the bones” said the New York Times), and now restored to glory.
 Everyone knows the story – Captain Scott (John Mills) sets off for the South Pole about the same time as Amundsen, a Norwegian rival.
 Scott uses ponies for transport, while Amundsen uses dogs.
 “Dogs, dogs and more dogs,” we see Scott being told when he’s asking for advice on how to do it before setting off.
 Refreshingly, there’s no attempt to hide why the expedition failed.
 Scott had the advice; he ignored it.
 He died, and so did good men with him.
 For all the snow and ice and talk of temperatures of 60 below, this Ealing production conveys no real sense of the extreme cold endured by the men on their expedition.
 Emotionally, however, watching this bunch of stiff upper lips heading for certain doom remains extremely effective.
 Drawing heavily on Scott’s diaries, it is also admirably brisk, with the Technicolor rendering it simultaneously more modern-looking (sharp, bright) and more antique (the plain weird sepia-acid colours).
 Three cinematographers – greats Jack Cardiff and Geoffrey Unsworth, plus outdoor specialist Osmond Borradaile – don’t help unify a visual palette, nor does the occasional library shot.
 They’re blots on an otherwise pristine landscape.
 Because this is a very good film, thanks to an understanding by director Charles Frend and writers Walter Meade and Ivor Montagu of what it is all about – the last hurrah of the imperial mindset, when a captain commanding a hungry, tired and desperate crew could say “Well, lads, only 900 miles to go,” and not cause an instant mutiny.
-Watch James Robertson Justice, stricken with terrible infection and soldiering on with only an “I’m alright, sir”, and the empathy – even on an obvious film set – is almost unbearable.
+Watch James Robertson Justice’s character, stricken with terrible infection and soldiering on with only an “I’m alright, sir”, and the wretchedness – even on an obvious film set – is almost unbearable.

 © Steve Morrissey 2016